sopelj/lovelace-timer-card/README.md

 This was created using the [Boilerplate Card](https://github.com/custom-cards/boilerplate-card) by [@iantrich](https://www.github.com/iantrich)

-Parts of this are based of the [timer card](https://github.com/custom-cards/timer-card) that doesn't seem to be maintained anymore
+Parts of this are based off the [timer card](https://github.com/custom-cards/timer-card) that doesn't seem to be maintained anymore